 After gaining permission from the farmer whose land the tree had fallen on, I selected the section I was interested in and chain sawed the piece down to a size that was manageable but maintained the bulk and features that I required.

-I had already decided that I wanted to utilize, as much as possible, the natural weathered look (splits and all) of the oak that had been exposed to the elements; so I had to take great care of that surface while I sawed and manhandled my chosen piece (in fact I rapped it in an old bedspread while working on it).
+I had already decided that I wanted to utilize, as much as possible, the natural weathered look (splits and all) of the oak that had been exposed to the elements; so I had to take great care of that surface while I sawed and manhandled my chosen piece (in fact I wrapped it in an old bedspread while working on it).

 Observant readers will notice that something happened to both the colour and quantity of my hair (see left) during the intervening years since my adventures in the Congo.